Carlosagamez2021/AI-Indexing/README.md

 > **Implementation Example**: The [`scripts`](./scripts/) folder provides examples of how to implement this in a simple way, using SQLite for the database.
 In real applications, you can also index the database and filter with proper algorithms.

+> **Pro Tip**: Use root path detection with [`Project-Root`](https://github.com/NeaByteLab/Project-Root) to filter file paths and improve semantic search accuracy.
+This ensures the system gets proper context by matching project paths, resulting in more accurate and relevant content retrieval.

 ---

 ## 📄 License